Jameskaewanan/Zork/README.md

     * Overhaul the combat logic
         * Variable attack damage based on weapon, defense, agility
         * Added Hit Chance based on agility

+* __Version 1.0.0 - Release, Fully Implemented__
+    * The final version which reaches all project requirements